Applicability

 Project code

-Click here to download the project code, which is a package named gorm-oceanbase.
-Decompress the package to obtain a folder named gorm-oceanbase.
+Click gorm-oceanbase to download the project code.
+The file is a compressed file named gorm-oceanbase.
+After decompressing the file, you will find a folder named gorm-oceanbase.
 The directory structure is as follows:

 |-- go.mod